home-assistant/developers.home-assistant/docs/dev_101_states.md

 ```

 :::tip
-Entities also have a similar property `state_attributes`, which normally doesn't need to be defined.
+Entities also have a similar property `state_attributes`, which should not be overridden by integrations.
 This property is used by base entity components to add standard sets of attributes to a state.
 Example: The light component uses `state_attributes` to add brightness to the state dictionary.
 If you are designing a new integration, you should define `extra_state_attributes` instead.
 :::

 To get your integration included in the Home Assistant releases, follow the steps described in the [Submit your work](development_submitting.md) section.
 Basically you only need to move your integration into the `homeassistant/component/` directory of your fork and create a Pull Request.